Milwaukee Badgers: First years

 The Badgers played their first home game on October 15, 1922, in which they defeated the Racine Legion 20–0 in front of 6,000 fans at Athletic Park.
-However injuries and team disunity caught up with the Badgers, as they finished the season with just two wins, four defeats and three ties, resulting in 11th place in the standings.
+However, injuries and team disunity caught up with the Badgers, as they finished the season with just two wins, four defeats and three ties, resulting in 11th place in the standings.

 The next season, the Badgers fielded an all-white team, ending their brief experiment with integration.
-However, the 1923 season would be the high point in the franchise's short history, as they placed third in the league with a 7-2-3 record.
-However both of the Badgers' losses that season came from the Packers, who kept them a distant second in popularity among Wisconsin's professional football fans.
+The 1923 season would be the high point in the franchise's short history, as they placed third in the league with a 7-2-3 record.
+Both of the Badgers' losses that season came from the Packers, who kept them a distant second in popularity among Wisconsin's professional football fans.
 Even worse the Badgers struggled to even outdraw local semi-professional and factory teams.
 Games between those squads could draw as many as 9,000 spectators, while the Badgers rarely attracted around 4,500.
 In 1924, the Badgers went 5–8, before losing all six of their games in 1925 and being outscored 191–7.
-Meanwhile, Milwaukee citizens held so little interest in the club, that the team played just one home game.
+Milwaukee citizens held so little interest in the club that the team played just one home game.

-However while interest in Badgers dwindled at home, several interested parties within the Chicago Cardinals began to take notice of them.
+While interest in the Badgers dwindled at home, several interested parties within the Chicago Cardinals began to take notice of them.